Pintar-Community/help.stg.pintar.co.id/contents/docs/enterprise/en/admin-dashboard.md

 ![](/img/enterprise-admin-dashboard-4.png)

-Dalam tampilan ini ada diagram lingkaran akan muncul jumlah persentase dan jumlah user.
+A pie chart visualization will be presented, illustrating the distribution of users across the following completion statuses.

-1. Completed                           : jumlah user yang sudah selesai
+1. Completed	: Users who have successfully finished the course.

-2. In progress                           : jumlah user yang masih progress
+2. In progress	: Users who are currently enrolled and actively engaged in the course.

-3. Not started yet                     : jumlah user yang belum mulai
+3. Not started yet: Users who have registered but have not initiated the course.

-4. Expired                                 : jumlah user yang expired
+4. Expired		: Users whose course access has reached its end date.

 ![](/img/enterprise-admin-dashboard-5.png)

- Pada bagian bawah ada title: **Internal Courses** terdiri dari **Course Name** yaitu nama kursus dan **Enrolled** yaitu jumlah user yang daftar dalam materi pelatihan tersebut.
+ **Internal Courses** section at the bottom provides a list of **available courses**, along with the **corresponding enrollment numbers**.

 ![](/img/enterprise-admin-dashboard-6.png)